Dr Dani Barrington

 - Position: Lecturer in Water, Sanitation and Health

-- Areas of expertise: sanitation; international development; wash; water, sanitation and hygiene; water, sanitation and health; wastewater; environmental engineering; environmental chemistry; water treatment
+- Areas of expertise: sanitation; international development; wash; water, sanitation and hygiene; participation; water, sanitation and health; wastewater; environmental engineering; environmental chemistry; water treatment

 - Email: D.J.Barrington@leeds.ac.uk